 Note that it is only suitable for women who have been through the menopause, and providing there have been at least 12 months since the last natural period.
 This synthetic steroid hormone is prescribed only when other, more preferred, treatment options are not suitable.
 Tibolone has also been shown to be mostly useful in women who are known to have endometriosis and fibroids as it does not appear to stimulate these conditions.

 How does it Work?

 Tibolone works by mimicking the job done by female sex hormones – oestrogen and progesterone.
-It also has some affect of male hormone – androgen.
-It helps restoring the balance of female hormones in women who lacks oestrogen and helps to ease symptoms such as hot flushes and night sweats.
-This medicine will be prescribed only if these symptoms seriously interferes your daily life.
+It also has some effect of male hormone – androgen.
+It helps in restoring the balance of female hormones in women who lacks oestrogen and helps to ease symptoms such as hot flushes and night sweats.
+This medicine will be prescribed only if these symptoms seriously interfere your daily life.
 It is normally prescribed at least 12 months after the last natural menstrual period.
 So many women switch to this continuous therapy type only after taking a sequential HRT.

 Before Taking Tibolone

 Some medicines may not be suitable for people with certain health conditions, and sometimes a medicine may only be used with extra care.
 For these reasons, before you start taking tibolone it is very important that your doctor is aware about the following